 Planning for Re-Entry and Beyond

 Over the past month, we’ve been deep in conversation with our partners, community organizations, families, and each other to assess our new reality and determine the ways in which we can do the most good.
-We’re writing today to share a brief update about what comes next as schools move into the re-entry phase.
+We’re writing today to share a brief update about what comes next as schools plan for the next school year.

 The Re-entry and recovery PRocess